stewones/flew/docs/schematics.md

 # Schematics

-Once you’ve set you should not be repeating yourself and spending so many time on creating the pieces for your project or feature.

-You can speed your workflow by using our schemes for angular.
+Speed up your workflow by using our angular schematics

 ### Installation